BujorDavidMarian/Shooter-cu-conectare-prin-LAN/README.md

 ![Genre](https://img.shields.io/badge/Genre-Multiplayer%20FPS-red)

 ## 📜 About the Project
 This is a fast-paced **First-Person Shooter** designed for local network play.
-The project focuses on responsive combat mechanics, smooth movement implementation, and a robust networking architecture that allows players to host and join matches seamlessly.
+The project focuses on responsive combat mechanics, smooth movement implementation, and a robust networking architecture that allows players to host and join matches.

 ---